Skip to main content

 Visibility

-The dashboard shows current status, history, and exceptions.
-Reports are generated automatically; ERP export happens in real time.
+The dashboard shows current status, history and exceptions.
+Reports generate on their own and ERP export happens in real time.

 Want to go deeper on RFID technology?